Organizer Training Process

 - Is the candidate able to be an effective leader?
 Why or why not?

 - Is the candidate ready to lead on their own?
 Why or why not?

 - What additional training/mentoring does the candidate think they need?
 Do you agree with their self-assessment?

-- The Trips Board member should contact the mentor after the trip and make sure they file a trip report that answers these questions, or ask these questions if they were not answered in the trip report
+- The Trips Board member should contact the mentor after the trip and make sure they file a trip report that answers these questions.

 - Duties of the Trips Board Member

 - Remind mentors that they need to file a separate trip report.

 - Provide additional feedback to TO candidates as needed.

 - Make it clear to the candidate when they need to do more than the three mentored paddles to complete TO training.